ti-cortex-m4/demo-java-completablefuture/doc/article.md

 </table>

->If a method accepts a functional interface that does not return a result (`Consumer`, `BiConsumer`, `Runnable`) it can be used to perform computations with _side-effects_ and to signal that the computation has completed either with a result or with an exception.
+>If a method accepts a functional interface that does not return a result (`Consumer`, `BiConsumer`, `Runnable`) it can be used to perform a computation with _side-effects_ and to signal that the computation has completed either with a result or with an exception.

 The third naming pattern explains _what thread executes the new stage_: